axa-ch/eslint-plugin-myaxa/README.md

 ### How to edit existing rules

-> !!!
-You have to increase version in myaxa-eslint-plugin/package.json, when you update existing rule !!!
+- Don't forget to increase version and release when you update existing rule

 ### How to add new rules